Housing prices reflect changes in work - NewsBreak

 It was bound to happen.
 The percentage of adults working from home has fallen significantly from its pandemic-era peak.
 Nevertheless, telecommuting has established itself as a lasting and consequential fact of modern life.

-Before COVID struck in early 2020, the share of full paid workdays performed at home by Americans aged 20 to 64 was about 5%.
-By May 2020, it had shot up to 61%.
-As of this April, that share had tumbled to 39%.
+Before COVID struck in early 2020, the share of full paid workdays performed at home by Americans aged 20 to 64 was about 5 percent.
+By May 2020, it had shot up to 61 percent.
+As of this April, that share had tumbled to 39 percent.

 As workers gained full or partial respite from daily commutes, their housing preferences changed.
 Some now want larger houses that can accommodate home offices.
 Others want to move further away from urban cores to expand their lawns and gardens, reduce their taxes or other costs, live nearer to extended family or recreational amenities, or otherwise improve their quality of life.

 Although their experience may have begun under duress, most telecommuters now say they prefer the arrangement.
-Of those Pew respondents currently working from home most of the time, 61% say it is by choice while only 38% say their workplaces remain closed to them.
+Of those Pew respondents currently working from home most of the time, 61 percent say it is by choice while only 38 percent say their workplaces remain closed to them.

 Above all, policymakers need to keep in mind that their job is to accommodate and respond to the preferences of North Carolinians, not to attempt to shape those preferences.